MDharmik/devtinder-web/README.md

 - Login & see if your data is coming properly in chrome
 - navbar should update as long as logs in
 - Refactor code to add constants file + create a component folder
+- You should not be able to access other routes without login
+- If token is not present, redirect user to login page.